bahrus/be-observing/README.md

 This package also supports a third alternative name suggestion: "o-o" for the emoji phobic.

-If you only use this enhancement once in a large application, spelling out the full name (and referencing the canonical emc.js file) would probably make the most sense, for "locality of behavior" reasons, and also tapping into google searches (some day in the distant future).
+If you only use this enhancement once in a large application, spelling out the full name (and referencing the canonical emc.js file) would probably make the most sense, for "locality of behavior" reasons, and also tapping into searches (some day in the distant future).
 But I would strongly consider using a (custom) shortcut in any application that intends to rely on this enhancement in a heavy way.

 ## Back to our quintessential example